binary-com/daily-report/_posts/en/2017-04-28-Pound-Rallies-Further-Ahead-of-GDP.md

 At 12.30, we get Canadian GDP and RMPI.

-At the same time, we get Advance US GDP and Emplpoyment cost index.
+At the same time, we get Advance US GDP and Employment cost index.

 At 13.45, we get Chicago PMI, with revised UoM consumer sentiment.